top of page

 A PHEV is a hybrid vehicle that combines an internal combustion engine with a rechargeable battery.
 PHEVs can be charged using an external power source, offering a limited all-electric range before switching to gasoline.
 This dual capability increases fuel efficiency and reduces greenhouse emissions, making PHEVs an excellent option for drivers transitioning to electric mobility.

-How do hybrids charge?
+How do PHEVs charge?

 Hybrid cars typically charge through regenerative braking and the internal combustion engine.
 Additionally, some hybrid models are plug-in hybrids, allowing users to charge their batteries by plugging into an external power source, such as an electrical outlet or a charging station, providing an extended electric-only driving range.